If you’re ready to transition to a nursing career, then an accelerated nursing program can help you achieve your goal fast.

 Tip #5: Recognize the Rewards of Nursing

-The last tip for surviving a distance ABSN program is to remember all of the benefits of starting a second career in nursing.
+The last tip for surviving an online ABSN program is to remember all of the benefits of starting a second career in nursing.

 An impressive number of RNs are glad they became nurses—approximately 9 in 10.
-Graduating from a distance ABSN program will prepare you for a long-lasting and fulfilling career.
+Graduating from an online ABSN program will prepare you for a long-lasting and fulfilling career.

 Keep the following rewards at top of mind to stay motivated during your program.